cypnk/Anime-List/README.md

 Mushibugyou
 Mushoku Tensei: Isekai Ittara Honki Dasu (Jobless Reincarnation: I Will Seriously Try If I Go to Another World)

+Nagi no Asukara (A Lull in the Sea)
 Nana
 Nanatsu no Taizai (The Seven Deadly Sins)
 Natsu no Arashi!
 (Summer Storm!)